CosmicMind/Material/README.md

 ### RaisedButton

 A RaisedButton is sure to get attention.
-Take a look at the following code sample.
+Take a look at the following animation example.

 ![MaterialKitRaisedButton](http://www.materialkit.io/MK/MaterialKitRaisedButton.gif)